You must learn not only how to make Karate natural to you but also how to strengthen your body without stressing it more than necessary.

 Nicknamed ‘Hasha’, meaning champion, Masahiko Tanaka is one of the most technically gifted and dynamic kumite masters to come out of the JKA.
 He was blessed with speed and the ability to coordinate kicks and punches simultaneously.
 Former JKA Chief Instructor, Masatoshi Nakayama, made the following comment about him:

-There are very few competitors who can use both hands and feet with as much skill as Masahiko Tanaka.
+“There are very few competitors who can use both hands and feet with as much skill as Masahiko Tanaka.“

-Masahiko Tanaka was born in Tokyo on 24 February 1941.
-His family moved around a lot and he never really had the chance to put down any roots.
-It was the sport of rugby that gave the young Tanaka much pleasure.
-He loved the physicality of the sport.
-When he was nineteen his father died.
+Masahiko Tanaka was born in Tokyo on 24th February 1941.
+He had three sisters.
+Growing up, his family moved house at least 15 times, and so he never really had the chance to put down any roots.

-Tanaka attended Nihon University in Tokyo, where he studied Agriculture and Veterinary medicine.
-He came to Karate quite late.
+Tanaka came to Karate quite late, starting in 1961.
 In his second year of study, a friend introduced him to the university’s Karate club.
 The club’s instructor was Yutaka Yaguchi, a member of the JKA, who had two third-place finishes in the JKA All Japan Karate Championships kumite event in 1962 and 1963.
-Tanaka’s first foray into the tournament scene was at the Kanto Area Championship where he helped his team take first place in team kumite.
-While still at university he took part in his first JKA Championship in 1961, the 4th JKA All Japan Karate Championships.
+Because of his spirit, Tanaka was promoted to 1st Dan within his first year of starting Karate.

-With his tournament success, Tanaka quit his job working in real estate and dedicated himself to a life in Karate.
+After his tournament successes, Tanaka quit his job working in real estate and dedicated himself to a life in Karate.
 At the age of 32, he finally became certified as an instructor at the JKA’s headquarters.
 This was a dream come true for him.
 He had been chasing this particular goal for ten years.
 Although not a graduate of the JKA Instructor Course, he had attended classes as an unofficial member of the group.

 The 1st IAKF World Championships was to be held in Los Angeles, USA, in 1975.
 Tanaka focused on becoming a world champion.
 In 1973 he won the JKA Kyushu Tournament.
 This was followed by him winning the Tokyo All Styles Tournament.
 He then won the All Japan and JKA International Championships.

-At the 18th JKA All Japan Championships in 1975, Tanaka retained his kumite title, defeating Mikio Yahara in the final.
-In the same year, he was sent overseas by the JKA to become national coach of Denmark.
-Even though he had been working towards his goal of representing Japan at the 1st IAKF World Championships, it still came as a surprise to him to be selected in the Japanese team, especially as he was teaching in Denmark.
+Even though he had been working towards his goal of representing Japan at the 1st IAKF World Championships, it still came as a surprise to Tanaka to be selected in the Japanese team for the tournament, especially as he was teaching abroad.
 Working overseas meant he could not practice with the rest of the Japanese squad, prior to the tournament.
-To help him prepare, he used some of his Danish students.
+To help him prepare, he used some of his Danish students, who would also be competing at the World Championships.

 At the World Championships Tanaka made it to the final of the tournament, where he faced compatriot Takeshi Oishi.
 The match went into overtime, with Tanaka becoming the first IAKF World kumite champion.
 Billy Higgins of Great Britain finished third.
 Tanaka also helped the Japanese team become IAKF World Team Kumite Champions.
 The Japanese team consisted of Tanaka, Oishi, Norimasa Hayakawa, Mikio Yahara and Toshihiro Mori.